prograd-labs/java-oops-lab/project/Description/Enemies.md

 - gunTwo - damage with armour = 40

 Your task is to create a system, where the above senario can be shown.
 A boiler code is already there for you, in Assignment folder.
 Just complete that code.

+- Add on: Seeing Villain taking this unfair advantage of the shield/armour; our Hero is also planning to make one.
+But the issue is that - the Hero is not aware of how to make one.
+So, for now it is an abstract case for him, which for sure he want to make into existence.